-“I think Stella is a bad influence” is a phrase I remember hearing Dr. G say during my latest ketamine infusion.
+“I think Stella is a bad influence,” is a phrase I remember hearing Dr. G say during my latest ketamine infusion for depression.
 Stella is my willful, independent dog who sometimes flat-out refuses to listen to me.
 In trying to piece together the events of my day, that phrase bounced around in my head without context.
 What had happened?

-This infusion was different in a few ways.
+This infusion was different from what I described in previous posts of The Ketamine Chronicles in a few ways.
 For one thing, it was a higher dose of ketamine paired with a sedative to make it less intense.
 I also am completely off of one of my mood-stabilizing medications, Lamictal, which can interfere with ketamine.
-Like last time, I took some Tagamet before my infusion to slow the metabolism of the ketamine and make it last longer.
+Like my previous ketamine infusion, I took some Tagamet before my infusion to slow the metabolism of the ketamine and make it last longer.
 The sedative kept this infusion from being bizarre, or at least from me remembering any bizarre images I might have seen.

 At first, I didn’t feel as deeply removed from the world around me as usual.
 This was deceptive, though, as I soon began to feel – as trippy as this sounds – like my being was shrinking into my body.
 Or perhaps like my body was expanding to create a shell around my consciousness.
 Things were happening in the room – sounds of typing and clicking, machines beeping, Dr. G telling me to take a deep breath (which I also did not listen to, apparently) – but they all seemed so far away as to be completely beyond my caring.

-I opened my eyes periodically to see what was going on and usually got sucked into the computer monitor, which displayed a series of calming images of winter mountains.
-This is the danger of not wearing a sleep mask; when you’re hooked up to a ketamine infusion, EVERYTHING looks interesting and it’s incredibly tempting to let all of your automatic functions, like blinking and breathing, to be abandoned in favor of absorbing whatever magical thing you’re looking at.
+I opened my eyes periodically to see what was going on and, due to the dissociative effects of ketamine, usually got sucked into the computer monitor, which displayed a series of calming images of winter mountains.
+This is the danger of not wearing a sleep mask; when you’re hooked up to a ketamine infusion, EVERYTHING looks interesting and it’s incredibly tempting to let all of your automatic functions, like blinking and breathing, be abandoned in favor of absorbing whatever magical thing you’re looking at.
 Nothing matters more than watching a snowy peak meld into a pine forest.
 Nothing.

 It’s a strange experience to realize that you haven’t breathed in a while but not find that alarming at all.
 In fact, the longer I went without breathing, the harder it seemed to do.
 It’s sort of a heavy slowness that keeps me from breathing deeply.
 It has to be quite deliberate.
-I’ve had to be reminded to breathe during previous infusions, but a simple “hey, take a deep breath” always seems to break through my trance easily.
+My vital signs are monitored during ketamine infusions, so if my blood oxygenation drops or some other concerning development occurs, my doctor is alerted right away.
+I’ve had to be reminded to breathe during previous infusions, but a simple, “Hey, take a deep breath,” always seems to break through my trance easily.
 This time, Dr. G repeatedly telling me to take a deep breath reminded me that breathing was a thing that people did, but I found myself reluctant to put in the effort.
 There wasn’t much that I cared about doing, and I remember thinking that I felt oddly cushioned against the ketamine.